smbjorklund/media_update/doc/hints.md

 We use for our files and throw-away databases, so avoiding the "Are you sure?" prompts is really handy.

+## Postgres

+We will deploy with postgres as our database.
+Since the postgres team has no come up with a test database server where we can create and destroy databases at will, we have set up our own at glory.uib.no.
+On that server you can log in with the username 'user1'.

+If you create youself a `~/.pgpass` file with this content:

+    glory.uib.no:5432:*:user1:pass1

+You will be able to log into that server with 'psql -h glory.uib.no -U user1' and it should also work to run `site-install w3.uib.local postgres` to set up a new drupal instance on postgres.

 ## Migration